HHallb/pyPFC/README.md

 pip install .
 ```
 Import pyPFC into your Python code by `import pypfc` and, optionally, `import pypfc_ovito`.
 See the [quick start example](#quick-start-example) or the examples provided in `./examples/`.

+> [!IMPORTANT]
+> If your system is equipped with one or more GPUs and pypfc reprorts that no GPU is found, it might be necessary to manually install torch with cuda support.
+Please refer to the official [PyTorch documentation](https://pytorch.org/get-started/locally/)

 ## [Licencing](#license)
 This software is released under a [GNU GPLv3 license](https://www.gnu.org/licenses/).